patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ### General Meeting Notes
 * NLP:
-* * We updated the team on what we accomplished leading up to and after the Hackathon
+* * We updated the team on what we accomplished leading up to and after the Hackathon.
+We also mentioned our current error, with the results looking like classification.
 * * This week, we focused a lot in our meeting about general procedures for our experiments
 * * Dr. Zutty helped us more formalize our Hypothesis and to make clear what our experiment should look like, as we changed from trying to just distill QA models and are trying to see if we can use AutoML just to improve them.
 * * New Hypothesis: We can use Auto Machine Learning to improve QA models.